Using Social Cues to Recognize Task Failures for HRI: Overview, State-of-the-Art, and Future Directions: Theme 3: Machine learning methods for failure detection in HRI with social cues

-Next to self-supervised learning, other unsupervised ML approaches have been used to determine action intentionality in similar unstructured forms of data. \citet{synakowski2021adding} extracted the kinematic information of objects and humans in videos to retrospectively evaluate the intent of performed actions.
-The authors created three datasets, \textit{intent-maya} (dataset that includes simple 3D animations of objects), \textit{intent-mocap} (dataset which includes motion capture videos of humans but does not include center-of-mass information), and \textit{intent-youtube}, which includes raw in-the-wild videos of humans performing actions.
-Through the use of motion and kinematics features as inputs, their model outperformed all other ML models tested when classifying whether actions were intentional or unintentional.
-Kinematic information extracted from humans in in-the-wild videos may thus be a promising additional feature that unsupervised algorithms can extract to successfully determine the intentionality behind actions.
+Other approaches include \citet{synakowski2021adding} who calculated 3D kinematics, self-propelled motion, and Newtonian motion and their combined relationship to determine intentionality. \citet{synakowski2021adding} present three datasets: \textit{intent-maya} (3D animations of objects), \textit{intent-mocap} (motion capture videos of humans without center-of-mass information), and \textit{intent-youtube} (in-the-wild videos of humans performing actions).
+Using motion and extracted kinematics features as inputs, their model outperformed other ML models when classifying whether actions were intentional or unintentional.
+Extracted kinematic information may thus be a promising additional feature for unsupervised intentionality prediction.
+A Hidden Markov Model model proposed by \citet{scheirer2002frustrating} combined human physiological data (galvanic skin response (GSR) and blood pressure) and behavioral data (mouse clicks) to detect frustration when participants played a game that purposefully introduced delays to cause frustration.

-In addition to visual data and mathematical derivations of object kinematics, unsupervised approaches have made use of other input features extracted directly from humans.
-For example, a frustration detection model proposed by \citet{scheirer2002frustrating} combined physiological data from humans, including galvanic skin response (GSR), blood pressure, and behavioral data (mouse clicks).
-In this study, participants played a game with purposefully introduced delays that intend to frustrate the user and use a Hidden Markov Model to classify frustration from this data.
-Increased frustration was an important sentiment to classify as this is indicative of current or impending failure.
-In social robotics, \citet{vinanzi2021collaborative} combined gaze and body pose behaviors in a Feature-Space Split Clustering model to assist humans in a collaborative block-building task.
-The robot used these social cues to predict whether a human's intentions will lead them to task success (the correct pattern of blocks).
+\citet{vinanzi2021collaborative} combined gaze and body pose in a Feature-Space Split Clustering model.
+A robot used this model to predict whether a human's intentions would lead to task success in a collaborative block-building task.

-Unsupervised learning algorithms can easily make use of unstructured data from human-generated social cues to not only determine when failure states are happening but to understand the underlying intentions of actions and if they are contributing to task success.
+In overall, unsupervised learning algorithms can be most suitable for failure detection when social cue data is unlabeled.
+These methods have been used to detect intent and predict task success.
+New opportunities in HRI research include obtaining social cues from unstructured "in-the-wild" data, using new analysis methods to extract insights from these data, and automating labeling through self-supervised learning methods.